 For an eCommerce company, one of the most important aspects is the performance of your website.

-In a time such as Black Friday, customers expect the websites to load speedily to allow them to quickly locate the best deals and purchase.
+In a time such as Black Friday, customers expect the websites to load speedily to allow them to locate the best deals and purchase quickly.

-The ideal loading speed for eCommerce sites is between zero to four seconds since it is characterized by between 12% and 30 percent conversion rate.
-If it is longer than that, customers are more likely to stop buying and their transactions will decrease by 1% every second.
+The ideal loading speed for eCommerce sites is between zero to four seconds since it is characterized by a 12% and 30% conversion rate.
+If it is longer than that, customers are more likely to stop buying, and their transactions will decrease by 1% every second.

-Additionally, many major brands such as Macy's along with H&M have been affected by site downtime due to huge traffic surges.
-Optimizing the website's performance can stop this from occurring.
+Additionally, many major brands, such as Macy’s and H&M, have been affected by site downtime due to substantial traffic surges.
+Optimizing the website’s performance can stop this from occurring.

-One method in preparing an online retailer to be ready for an Black Friday campaign is to examine its hosting.
+One method in preparing an online retailer for a Black Friday campaign is to examine its hosting.
 If the site is close to its capacity limit, you should consider making the necessary changes.

-A good plan will offer ample memory, bandwidth, storage and processing power to handle the quantity of products that are that are displayed, the volume of traffic that is expected monthly and a seamless shopping experience.
+A good plan will offer ample memory, bandwidth, storage and processing power to handle the number of products displayed, the volume of expected monthly traffic and a seamless shopping experience.

-We also suggest the use of a speed test tool for websites to gauge the load time.
-This tool can help you decide on areas need to be optimized for improved website performance.
+We also suggest using a speed test tool for websites to gauge the load time.
+This tool can help you decide on areas that need to be optimized for improved website performance.

-Although there are numerous speed testers available We recommend beginning with GTMetrix.
-The tool will analyze the speed of loading your website at different server locations, and display what happens when a web browser is opened to the website.
+Although there are numerous speed testers available, We recommend beginning with GTMetrix.
+The tool will analyze the speed of loading your website at different server locations and display what happens when a web browser is opened.

-They usually add an enormous amount of weight and could slow down speed of your website.
+They usually add an enormous amount of weight and could slow down the speed of your website.

 2. Build an Email List

 List building is an effective Black Friday marketing strategy to make a splash.
-It involves capturing emails of customers who are interested and informing them of upcoming Black Friday deals.
-Here's an example provided by the fashion retailer thredUP
+It involves capturing emails of interested customers and informing them of upcoming Black Friday deals.
+Here’s an example provided by the fashion retailer thredUP

-WordPress customers can use the WordPress plugin to send out promotional emails with two different plugins.
-One is to allow email subscriptions, and another to send newsletters.
+WordPress customers can use the WordPress plugin to send promotional emails with two different plugins.
+One is to allow email subscriptions, and another is to send newsletters.

 Offering incentives is among the best methods of marketing via email.
-It is more likely for people to join if they receive rewards for sharing their details.
-The most common rewards are discounts that are specific to the program or a gift card for free.
+People are more likely to join if they receive rewards for sharing their details.
+The most common rewards are discounts specific to the program or a gift card for free.

 Personalization of emails can lead to an increase of six times in transaction rates and an average return of 122% on investment.

 For instance, first-time or potential buyers are generally more focused on finding the most attractive Black Friday bargains, so you could emphasize how much they will save when they purchase from the shop.
-They might also be interested in flash sales or other deals that have a time limit.
+They might also be interested in flash sales or other deals with a time limit.

-If you have the most loyal customers think about offering them discounts that make them more likely to return and give them a the feeling of exclusivity.
+If you have the most loyal customers, consider offering them discounts that make them more likely to return and give them a feeling of exclusivity.

 Personalization is as easy as writing the recipient’s name within the subject line of your email.
 Subject lines for emails with personalization have a 22% greater open rate than the average.

-To improve the odds the subject line should catch the attention of the subscriber immediately.
-Make use of words that create the sense of curiosity or fear of not being able to access the content in order to make them want to access the article.
+To improve the odds, the subject line should immediately catch the subscriber’s attention.
+Use words that create a sense of curiosity or fear of being unable to access the content to make them want to access the article.

 3. Strengthen Your Social Media Presence

-Social media is a potent marketing tool that has the potential to influence the purchase choices of consumers by 71 percent.
-For companies selling eCommerce it's one of the few online marketing platforms that permit direct interaction with customers.
+Social media is a potent marketing tool that has the potential to influence the purchase choices of consumers by 71 per cent.
+For companies selling eCommerce, it’s one of the few online marketing platforms that permit direct customer interaction.

-Apart from bringing awareness to Black Friday deals, use social media to understand the demands of customers and keep them satisfied during the holiday.
+Besides bringing awareness to Black Friday deals, use social media to understand customers’ demands and satisfy them during the holiday.

 Here are some helpful tips and tricks to help you with Black Friday marketing on social media:

 Optimize your social media profiles.
 Include a clear profile photo and a branded cover picture.
-Include relevant keywords to the business's bio.
+Include relevant keywords in the business’s bio.
 Be sure that all hyperlinks are working.

 Make use of the social shopping function.
-Merchants can integrate their online store to platforms such as Instagram and Facebook and let customers purchase directly from their feeds.
+Merchants can integrate their online store into platforms like Instagram and Facebook and let customers purchase directly from their feeds.
 This helps to remove frictions that could hinder their shopping experience.

 A case study of the integration of eCommerce and social media.

 Encourage content from users.
-Ask customers to upload photos of their purchases, or compose testimonials about the products.
+Ask customers to upload photos of their purchases or compose product testimonials.
 They can then repost the images on your feed to provide social evidence.

 Plan your Black Friday promotion posts.
 Post regularly to create anticipation for the big day.

 Utilize Facebook ads.
-They are more specific than search ads, and yield higher conversion rates.
-They have the average 9.21 percent.
-Make sure that you redirect visitors to a properly optimized landing page when they click on an advert.
+They are more specific than search ads and yield higher conversion rates.
+They have an average of 9.21 per cent.
+Ensure you redirect visitors to a properly optimized landing page when they click an advert.

 Answer messages and comments.
 Customers may contact your social accounts to inquire about an item, ask for assistance, or even to make an issue.